Trump lieutenants deny penning op-ed as hunt for author intensifies, president slams 'deep state'

 Trump called on the Times to out the author.

-"Does the so-called “Senior Administration Official” really exist, or is it just the Failing New York Times with another phony source?
+"Does the so-called 'Senior Administration Official' really exist, or is it just the Failing New York Times with another phony source?
 If the GUTLESS anonymous person does indeed exist, the Times must, for National Security purposes, turn him/her over to government at once!" the president tweeted.

 The New York Times article had numerous explosive lines, roiling an already tense administration as the special counsel Russia probe churns along in the run-up to a midterm election that will determine whether Republicans lose their grip on power in Congress.